TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Host on double click with this chosen map

 - remove official maps from the in-game catalogue
 - also fix that autosave.json scheme